-At least two MMSOs should be on board the seismic vessels operating in Greenland waters in order to observe continuously when operating the airguns.
+At least two Marine mammal and seabird observers (MMSOs) shall be on board the seismic vessels operating in Greenland waters in order to observe continuously when operating the airguns.
 They shall be especially trained in observation methodology and seismic mitigation.